 Unfortunately, the focus of our support in our new strategy is on young offenders and young people who are at high risk of committing a first criminal offence.
 After a long review of our resources, we came to the difficult decision that focusing on one issue was the best way for us to meet our aims.
 After lots of discussion and research Triangle Trust Trustees felt that we should continue with our support of young people caught up in the criminal justice system.
-We understand that this will be disappointing for both current grantees and future applicants and will continue to raise the profile of the needs of young carers within our own networks.
+We understand that this will be disappointing for both current grantees and future applicants, but we will continue to raise the profile of the needs of young carers within our own networks.

 If your grant has already finished then you are able to make an application for further funding.
 If you currently have a Development or Young Offender Grant then you can still make an application if you are within the last 12 months of your grant but priority will be given to organisations who are not currently in receipt of a grant.

 Yes.
 You should submit your most recent set of management accounts along with your forecast income and expenditure.
-Additionally please provide us with an explanation of your situation so that we know why the full set of accounts has not been submitted.
+Additionally, please provide us with an explanation of your situation so that we know why the full set of accounts has not been submitted.

 Yes.
-CICs and social enterprises must have a governing document which shows the name, aim/purpose, objects of the group, including a dissolution clause – what happens if your group ceases to function.
+CICs and social enterprises must have a governing document which shows the name, aim/purpose, objects of the group, including a dissolution clause (what happens if your group ceases to function).
 This clause should show that you are a not for profit group by confirming that any assets remaining after all debts are paid will be given to another voluntary group with similar aims.
-This document should also contain details of your Trustees, Directors or management committee.
+This document should also contain details of your Trustees, Directors or Management Committee.

 Yes.
 All organisations based and operating within the United Kingdom of Great Britain and Northern Ireland are eligible to apply for a grant.